doctorfree/MMM-MacAddressScan/README.md

 npm install
 ```

-If you haven't changed the modules, this should work without any problems.
+If you haven't changed the module then this should work without problem.
-Type `git status` to see your changes, if there are any, you can reset them
+Type `git status` to see your changes.
+If there are any changes, you can
-with `git reset --hard`.
-After that, git pull should be possible.
+reset them with `git reset --hard`.
+After that, `git pull` should be possible.

 ## Screenshots